DON’T HESITATE TO REACH OUT TO US!

 The H1B visa is a popular means for nonimmigrant workers to obtain employment in the United States.
 It is a very valuable document and can provide many advantages for those who hold it.
 Because of the value of it, many holders of the H1B visa seek an extension or renewal.
 They may do this as they find new employment opportunities, want to continue working for their current employers, or want to work toward obtaining permanent residence status.

-If you seek an H1B extension, our immigration attorneys at Ybarra Maldonado Law Group can help.
+If you seek an H1B extension, our Phoenix immigration attorneys at Ybarra Maldonado Law Group can help.
 We take great pride in being the top immigration attorneys in the Phoenix, Arizona area.
 We know what it takes to successfully obtain an H1B extension for our clients.
+To schedule a free consultation with an H1B lawyer, please call our office at 602-910-4040 or fill out an online intake form.

 H1B Renewal and Extensions